Powerlearnproject/se-assignment-1-setting-up-your-developer-environment-marywairimu101/README.md

 9. Document Your Setup:
     Create a comprehensive document outlining the steps you've taken to set up your developer environment.
 Include any configurations, customizations, or troubleshooting steps encountered during the process.

-#Deliverables:
+# Deliverables:
 - Document detailing the setup process with step-by-step instructions and screenshots where necessary.
-- A GitHub repository containing a sample project initialized with Git and any necessary configuration files (e.g., .gitignore).
+- A GitHub repository containing a sample project initialized with Git and any necessary configuration files (e.g., .gitignore). <a href="https://github.com/marywairimu101/Test">Link to my sample repository</a>
 - A reflection on the challenges faced during setup and strategies employed to overcome them.

-#Submission:
+<a href="https://github.com/Powerlearnproject/se-assignment-1-setting-up-your-developer-environment-marywairimu101/blob/46b7544ac5a442427653d154ee0122d04c335240/Software-Eng-Week-2.pdf">Link to submission</a>

+# Submission:
 Submit your document and GitHub repository link through the designated platform or email to the instructor by the specified deadline.

-#Evaluation Criteria:**
+# Evaluation Criteria:**
 - Completeness and accuracy of setup documentation.
 - Effectiveness of version control implementation.
 - Appropriateness of tools selected for the project requirements.